 Nurul Hadina Haji Alias

-In particular, she has contributed her skills in terms of facilitating motivational workshops as well as teaching critical thinking skills and effective communication to the public through a local organization Persatuan Kemajuan Insan whose efforts has been nationally recognized as having a significant impact on youth leadership in Brunei.
-In April 2018, she represented Brunei in Jakarta for the ASEAN Women’s Leadership Academy after being nominated under the Young Southeast Asian Leaders’ Initiative (YSEALI).
+Dina has facilitated several motivational workshops and taught critical thinking and effective communication skills to the public through a local organization called Persatuan Kemajuan Insan whose efforts have been nationally recognized as having a significant impact on youth leadership in Brunei.
+In April 2018, she represented Brunei at the ASEAN Women’s Leadership Academy in Jakarta after being nominated under the Young Southeast Asian Leaders’ Initiative (YSEALI).
 Currently, she is involved in Global Shapers Bandar Seri Begawan and WeCare whose overall aim is to shape employability and provide humanitarian aid respectively.
-As an Education Officer at a local Sixth Form Centre, she believes in creating a classroom culture which emphasizes the individual’s role in society and wishes to instill the core value of social responsibility among the young people today.
+As an Education Officer at a local community centre called Sixth Form Centre, she believes in creating a classroom culture which emphasizes the individual’s role in society and wishes to instill the core value of social responsibility among the young people today.

-He is a Public Speaker, Motivator, and Trainer for youth organization and related Social Movement project topics.
-Dias has reached 6500 audience, 90 hours speaking with the outreach of 6,500 audience, and 35 organizations have been trained by Dias due of his roles in several organizations & accomplishments to inspire Indonesian Young Leaders.
-Dias is also an international awardee of some recognitions such as: Project Winner of Social Venture Business Competition by Namaa & Ghadaam Foundation UEA, Best Student & Best Project Presentation of ASEAN Cooperative Program Thailand, and receiver of 2018 YSEALI Academic Fellowship Program in Arizona State University, USA.
+He is a public speaker, motivator, and trainer for youth organization and related Social Movement project topics.
+Dias has a record of 90 hours speaking with the outreach of 6,500 audience, and 35 organizations have been trained by Dias thanks to his roles in several organizations and accomplishments to inspire other Indonesian young leaders.
+Dias is also an international awardee of recognitions such as: Project Winner of Social Venture Business Competition by Namaa and Ghadaam Foundation UAE, Best Student and Best Project Presentation of ASEAN Cooperative Programme Thailand, and receiver of 2018 YSEALI Academic Fellowship Programme in Arizona State University, U.S.

 Joce Timoty Pardosi